greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/config_params/guc_category-list.html.md

 ## <a id="topic49"></a>Greenplum Database Array Configuration Parameters

-The parameters in this topic control the configuration of the Greenplum Database array and its components: segments, master, distributed transaction manager, master mirror, and interconnect.
+The parameters in this topic control the configuration of the Greenplum Database array and its components: segments, coordinator, distributed transaction manager, coordinator mirror, and interconnect.

 ### <a id="topic50"></a>Interconnect Configuration Parameters